 When I see the ‘work in progress’ stuff on Instagram with the tell-tale single outline I know immediately when it’s been traced.

 It’s easy to tell at the outline stage.
 A totally freehand drawing will be roughed-in and sketchy.
 There will be more movement and life.
 Artistically it can’t be beaten.

-By contrast, a tracing will be stilted and crudely accurate.
+By contrast, a pencil tracing will be stilted and crudely accurate.
 It’ll be a single continuous line following the most obvious outlined shapes.

 The method you learned in school but I doubt many artists have much use for it.

 Place the tracing paper on top of the image and secure it at the top with acid-free low-tack masking tape.

 Tracing paper is opaque and only the boldest contrasts will be easily visible, so draw the most important features and keep checking to make sure you get the right line.